TheRoadSurgeon/CS351-GroupProject/weekly_notes/week9.md

-# 10/12

-## Notes

-- Need to decide on data structure used

-- Begin work on lo-fi Figma designs

-- Assigning tasks

-## To-dos

-Hristian + Thomas: look into potential data structures + backend logic

-Nathan + Anupam: look into design + potential dashboard designs

 # 10/19

 ## Notes

-- Locking in Tries as data structures, will work on backend skeleton code
+- Decided to use Tries for the data structure; will begin backend skeleton code

-- Lo-fi Figma designs are done, need feedback for hi-fi
+- Lo-fi Figma designs are done; need feedback before moving to hi-fi

-- Front end skeleton code setup will be next
+- Next step: frontend skeleton setup

 ## To-dos

-Hristian: work on backend code
+Hristian: start building the backend

-Thomas: work on basic front end functionalities
+Thomas: work on basic frontend features

-Nathan + Anupam: add feedback + frontend side logic on Figma designs
+Nathan + Anupam: give feedback on the Figma designs, think through frontend logic

 # 10/22